What is a Water Hammer?

-Whenever you hear loud banging coming from your pipes after you close a tap you are experiencing what is called water hammer.
-Water hammer occurs whenever rapidly moving water comes to a sudden stop in the pipes due to the tap being shut off.
-This will produce a loud banging noise in your plumbing in Katy, TX, similar to what it would sound like if a hammer was hitting your pipes.
+Whenever you hear loud banging coming from your pipes after you close a tap you are experiencing what is called a water hammer.
+A water hammer occurs whenever rapidly moving water comes to a sudden stop in the pipes due to the tap being shut off.
+This will produce a loud banging noise in your plumbing system similar to what it would sound like if a hammer was hitting your pipes.

 Water hammer is not a normal condition of plumbing in Katy, TX.
 Whenever it abruptly begins to happen in a home’s pipes, this indicates that there is a problem with the plumbing system.
-The homeowner should have this problem addressed as soon as possible, if left untreated; water hammer can cause damage in a home’s plumbing in Katy, TX.
+The homeowner should have this problem addressed as soon as possible if left untreated; a water hammer can cause damage to a home’s plumbing in Katy, TX.

-Modern pipes are designed with chambers of air to ease the damage caused by water hammer.
-Over time, those air chambers can become waterlogged, reducing their ability to prevent the effects of water hammer.
-This is why water hammer sometimes will occur suddenly in pipes that had previously operated normally.
+Water hammer is a serious problem that will cause erosion and damage to the pipes, valves, fittings and can cause pipe bursts.
+Modern plumbing systems are designed with chambers of air to ease the damage caused by water hammers.
+These air chambers can become waterlogged, reducing their ability to prevent the effects of water hammers.
+This is why water hammers sometimes will occur suddenly in pipes that had previously operated normally.

 Managing water hammer will depend upon the cause of the problem.
-The following actions may help in the reduction to the damage effects of hammer.
+The following actions may help in the reduction of the damage effects of the hammer.

-- Open the valve where water hammer is happening.
+- Open the valve where the water hammer is happening.